Dress up a can of tuna and make Spicy Tuna Roll Bowls! These light and healthy yet protein-packed bowls pack a flavor PUNCH!

-Happily in the here and now I thoroughly enjoy every type of sushi I can get my hands on (minus eel – just can’t do it) and for those moments between diving into a gorgeous piece of nigiri or fun speciality roll, my Spicy Tuna Roll Bowl is crushing it in the quick, dynamite, and CRAZY good department.
+I thoroughly enjoy every type of sushi I can get my hands on, but for the days between devouring a gorgeous piece of nigiri or fun speciality roll, my Spicy Tuna Roll Bowl is crushing it in the quick, fresh, and CRAZY-good department.

-No sushi grade tuna on hand?
+No sushi-grade tuna on hand?
 No problem!
-This deconstructed spicy tuna roll recipe turns a can of good quality tuna into a fresh, filling, and protein-packed meal that’s good for lunch, dinner, and any meal in between.
+This deconstructed spicy tuna roll bowl transforms a can of good-quality tuna into a fresh, filling, and protein-packed meal that’s good for lunch, dinner, and any meal in between.
 I cannot wait for you to try it!

 Spicy Tuna Roll Bowl = Deconstructed Sushi Roll

-A bed of cooked rice — white, brown, or cauliflower – your call! — is topped with plenty of fresh vegetables and sushi toppings plus canned flaked tuna that’s been mixed with an easy spicy mayonnaise, ie spicy tuna salad.
-YUM.
-Before serving, the bowls are drizzled with gluten free tamari or soy sauce, sprinkled with toasted sesame seeds, and drizzled with more spicy mayonnaise.
+A bed of cooked rice is topped with fresh vegetables and sushi toppings plus canned flaked tuna that’s been mixed with mayo and chili sauce, ie spicy tuna salad.
+The bowls are drizzled with gluten free tamari or soy sauce, sprinkled with toasted sesame seeds, and drizzled with more spicy mayonnaise before serving.

-I feel like I often advise or agree that you should use what you’ve got on hand to make one of my recipes – swapping an ingredient you don’t have for a similar one you do have on hand – but I highly recommend you add each and every ingredient listed in the recipe into your spicy tuna bowl because the combination of all of them together in one bite make it a dead ringer for a real sushi roll.
+In my recipes I often suggest what you can use as ingredient swaps if you don’t have something on hand, but I highly recommend you add every single ingredient listed in the recipe to your spicy tuna bowl because the combination of all of them together in one bite make it a dead ringer for a real sushi roll.

 I credit the diced avocado, sliced seaweeds snacks, and drizzle of tamari the most, but truly they all combine to make one remarkable forkful.